-I stand small, in the summer of my innocence, beneath the ancient struck walnut tree.
+I stand small, in the summer of my innocence, beneath the ancient, lumbering, struck walnut tree.

-The shimmery haze of thick Summer sun hypnotizes me, as I dream of a silver winged storm that struck a jagged rip down through the black walnut tree above me.
+The shimmery haze of Summer sun, hypnotizes me; as I dream of a silver winged storm that struck a jagged, cavernous rip, down the black walnut tree above me.

-My Grandmother told me what fine Christmas persimmon cookies we would bake with this harvest.
+My Grandmother, Virginia Rose, told me what fine Christmas persimmon cookies we would bake with this harvest.

-Squeaky rust chain swing broke into the somber silence as the blues and lavender bathed our eyes from the sky.
+squeaky, rust chain swing, breaks into the somber silence as the blues and lavender bathed our eyes from the sky.

-In my cool, down feathered bed, so far up the steps in the old home… I see that tree.
+In my downy coolness of bed, so far up the steps in the old home I see that tree.

-It just stands old and knowing; letting some distant storm stir its children leaves.
+It just stands old and knowing; letting some distant storm, stir and sway its children leaves.